Sarsa Dengel

 Sarsa Dengel (ሠርጸ ድንግል śärṣä dəngəl; 1550 – 4 October 1597), also known as Sarsa the Great, was Emperor of Ethiopia, and a member of the Solomonic dynasty.
 His throne name was Malak Sagad I (መለክ ሰገድ malak sagad).
 He is considered one of the greatest warrior-kings of the Ethiopian Empire.

 Sarsa Dengel, the son of Emperor Menas and Empress Admas Mogasa, was elected king at the age of 14.
 As ruler, he faced several revolts and moved the empire's center from Shewa to Begemder.
 Sarsa Dengel fought against the Ottomans, defeating regional ruler Bahr Negus Yeshaq and Adal Sultan Muhammad V. He also repelled the Turkish invaders in Debarwa and Hirgigo.
 In addition, Sarsa Dengel led campaigns against the Oromo tribes who were migrating northward, successfully pushing them back.
-Despite his military successes, some historians argue that his focus on northern campaigns instead of addressing the Oromo expansion in the south ultimately led to the decline of the Ethiopian Empire.
-Others have argued he left the empire stronger and larger than it already was.
+Despite his military successes, historians argue that his focus on northern campaigns instead of addressing the Oromo expansion in the south ultimately led to the decline of the Ethiopian Empire.

-Personality

-Sarsa Dengel has been described as a devout Christian who strictly observed the fasts and festivals ordained by the Church.

-He also invoked his religion during military affairs.
-In response to his enemy Yeshaq, who had allied himself with the Ottoman Empire, Sarsa Dengel stated "you may come to me with the Turks, [but] I will come to you with Christ my savior".
-While indifferent to the Roman Catholic Church, he allowed the free preaching of the faith throughout his empire.
-Edward Ullendroff describes him as a Warrior king in the tradition of Amda Seyon.
-The Ethiopian chronicler Bahrey praises him for being present in the battlefield alongside his troops as opposed to the previous Emperors who largely took command without seeing combat.
+Biography